AT-Publishing/website/_posts/2019-06-21-guest-strategy-beginners.md

 If you are wondering about how much to invest and how to pick the best time to buy - that's already speculation.
 If you are a beginner, you will do best with DCA, which is dollar cost averaging.

-<p><a class="btn" href="/howto/revolut-recurring-buy/">You can now DCA via Revolut app</a></p>

-**Aspiring for more than Revolut?
-Learn everything there is to know about [dollar cost averaging in ATNET Strategy](/strategy/dollar-cost-averaging/).**
+#### Your Toolbox

+To execute a beginner HODL strategy, you will probably need some of these:

+* Skim through our [Guide on Buying Altcoins](/how-to-buy-altcoins/) - with KYC, with no KYC.
+  - [Recommended crypto exchange to buy From is Independent Reserve](/coupon-independent-reserve/), if you go the KYC route.
+  - [Recommended non-KYC place to buy from is LocalCryptos](/how-to-buy-altcoins/#fiat-anon), the P2P marketplace for crypto.
+* Get the basics of [Dollar Cost Averaging](/strategy/dollar-cost-averaging/).
+For a true beginner strategy you will want to avoid price speculation.
+Too many people fall into the trap of "I will buy when it drops" and never get started.
+  - Two places where you can easily automate your regular purchases are [Independent Reserve](/coupon-independent-reserve/) (real crypto) and the [Revolut App](/howto/revolut-recurring-buy/) (investing vehicle only, impossible to withdraw).
+* [Get a good crypto wallet](/altcoin-wallets/), that's where you will hodl your coin.
+The commercial ones get [on sale a few times a year](/blackfriday/).

 ### 2/ Crypto Lending

-If you have significant amount of Bitcoins (or Ether, or any other cryptocurrency that is traded on an exchange) you can lend it to crypto traders and other people who will pay you interest.
+If you have more than a tiny amount of Bitcoins (or Ether, or any other cryptocurrency that is traded on custodial exchanges), you can lend it to traders on most exchanges that run margin trading.

+You will earn interest in cryptocurrency directly into your exchange wallet.

+The best trading platform to do that is [Bitfinex, thanks to their new Lending PRO interface](/coupon-bitfinex-5egv78ytlc/).

+#### Beginner Crypto Lending Strategy

+1. Sign up at an exchange that does margin lending.
+[This is a link to Bitfinex, there you go](http://bit.ly/bfx-vid).
+2. Decide on the size of your lending stack.
+All your wallet's contents?
+Part of it?
+It's up to you.
+  - Lending itself has next to no risk, but the platform through which you lend may get hacked.
+2. Decide what is the lowest acceptable rate for you.
+A good one is a daily rate of 0.03 which gives you 10% return per year.
+3. Monitor the daily rates.
+If the rates increase, lend all your stack!
+If the rates get below your threshold, lend less and take the rest out into your crypto wallet.

+#### Your Toolbox

+* **Margin Lending**: Full template and formulas for your interest rates calculation can be found in [ATNET Strategy on Lending](/strategy/cryptocurrency-lending/)
-There is a range of [lending platforms](https://www.cryptocoinzone.com/bitcoin-lending/) where you can do this.
-There are places like Ethlend where you can lend a range of some 250 ERC-20 tokens.
+* **Other options**: [Lending platforms](https://www.cryptocoinzone.com/bitcoin-lending/) like Ethlend, where you can lend a range of some 250 ERC-20 tokens.

-You can also go for margin and swap funding options for major coins via exchanges like Bitfinex or Bitmex.

-* Read more on how to manage the amounts and rates for which you lend out in [ATNET Strategy post on lending](/strategy/cryptocurrency-lending/).

-If you don't want to manually manage the lending rates, a crypto lending bot can take care of it either for free or for a fee.
+* **Automation**: If you don't want to manually manage the lending rates, a crypto lending bot can take care of it either for free or for a fee.
 The [platform 3commas](http://bit.ly/34Zampi) offers easily configurable crypto trading bots.

 ### 3/ Run a Masternode

+With masternode management we are getting into the territory of strategies that are simple to pull of, but they require upfront investment.

 Masternode is a cryptocurrency full node with a wallet that keeps the full copy of the blockchain.
 By that it supports the coin's network.

 A masternode must be always up and running and is required to perform certain tasks for the cryptocurrency network.
 You as the masternode owner get a payout in your node's currency as a compensation for this.

-In addition to these responsibilities, running a masternode also requires an upfront investment.
+As already mentioned, running a masternode also requires an upfront investment.

 You will need to buy the node's currency and hold it in the node wallet as a minimum to start running your node as a masternode.

+Obviously you don't want to be stuck with a shitcoin.
+Make sure you do your proper [due diligence and judge the coin's value carefully](/value/).

 ### 4/ Staking

-Staking might be the easiest way to get some extra income on some of the cryptocurrencies you hold.
+Staking might be the easiest way to get extra income on a cryptocurrencies you hold.
+Clearly, as with masternode management, you need to hold the crypto in question.

+Our note about [value judgement](/value/) is just as relevant here.

-It is in fact less work than holding, because it requires no strategy or evaluation - as long as you are primarily collecting more of a coin.
+Once you decided a currency has value for the long run, staking requires no strategy or evaluation - you are primarily collecting more of the coin.

+#### You can stake even OG cryptos

-In order to stake a cryptocurrency, it has to follow the proof-of-stake consensus mechanism.
+In order to stake a cryptocurrency, it has to follow the *proof-of-stake* consensus mechanism.

 But in 2020, there are variations of "wrapped" cryptocurrencies.
 That means you can also stake bitcoin in its wrapped form, or even a fiat currency.

-The crypto trading platform Kraken is one of the places that lets you do that.
+#### Staking is not too profitable

 In the past you could earn up to 10% extra coins in a year by just holding and staking them.
 As the barrier to start staking gradually became lower, the earnings also decreased.

 As of 2020, for the more mainstream cryptocurrencies you will earn better by lending them via margin funding.

+If you still want to do it...

+#### Your Toolbox

+* The crypto trading platform Kraken is one of the most legit places that lets you do that.
+* If you prefer non-KYC platforms, [Bitfinex](http://bit.ly/catch-me-if-ya-can) lets you stake automatically after depositing a stakeable cryptocurrency.

 <p><a class="btn" href="http://bit.ly/catch-me-if-ya-can">Start Staking on Bitfinex</a></p>